BjornKennethHolmstrom/Spiralize/README.md

 - **Interactive Assessment**
   - Take a dynamic quiz with randomized questions to discover your "center of gravity"
   - Get personalized insights and tips for growth
-  - Share your results on social media
+  - Share your results on social media and download results image
   - Visual progress tracking with color-coded stages

 - **Explore the Spiral**